trebol-ecommerce/trebol-backend-monolith/README.md

   * Passwords are encoded using BCrypt
 * Integrates payments with [Webpay Plus](https://transbankdevelopers.cl/producto/webpay) by Transbank ([Java SDK repo](https://github.com/TransbankDevelopers/transbank-sdk-java))
   * On due time, it may be possible to integrate more popular payment services such as Paypal and Stripe
-* Integrates mail notifications with [Mailgun](https://mailgun.com) (an account is required)
+* Integrates mail notifications with [Mailgun](https://mailgun.com) (an account and API key are required)
-* Human-friendly sample properties files for configuring mission-critical parameters such as:
+* Self-evident properties files for configuring mission-critical parameters such as
   * CORS mappings
   * JWT secret key and duration
   * BCrypt algorithm strength
   * Webpay integration endpoints
   * Mailgun & general mail properties
-* And all other Spring Boot goodness!

 ### Data model diagram